A note from

 A new feminism is emerging.

 Fairer Disputations is not just an online journal.
-It’s an international community of scholars, public intellectuals, journalists, and advocates.
-Our mission is to advance a new vision of feminism, one that is grounded in the basic fact that sex is real.
+It’s an international community of scholars, public intellectuals, and journalists.
+Our mission is to advance a new school of feminist thought, one that is grounded in the basic fact that sex is real.
 Although the authors we feature do not all agree on every issue, they each make important contributions to the debate over how society should, in justice, accommodate the reality of sexual difference.

 Fairer Disputations will advance that debate by aggregating both popular and scholarly writing, publishing our own original material, and creating an online community of new feminist voices.
 Every week, we send out a weekly digest featuring one original essay and a curated selection of the best new sex-realist content from across the web.